Know the importance of taking care of the liver

 Once this blood has been processed, the hepatic veins are responsible for distributing it again throughout the body.

-The liver is the only visceral organ with regenerative capacity, that is, when the tissue is healthy, it is capable of regenerating if a part is sectioned.
-Despite this amazing ability, there are some factors that prevent him from regenerating and consequently developing liver disease.
+The liver is the only visceral organ with the capacity for regeneration, that is, when the tissue is healthy, it is capable of regenerating if a part is cut.
+Despite this amazing ability, there are some factors that prevent it from regenerating and consequently developing liver disease.
 Some of them are:

-- Hereditary factors , such as hemochromatosis, in which there is an excessive accumulation of iron that damages the tissue and alters its proper functioning.
+- Hereditary factors , such as hemochromatosis, in which an excessive accumulation of iron occurs that damages the tissue and alters its proper functioning.
 Iron is necessary for the transport of oxygen, but in high concentrations it is harmful.

-- Viral infections that lead to hepatitis , which is an inflammation of the liver that, if it persists, can eventually progress to cirrhosis and eventually lead to liver cancer.
+- Viral infections that lead to hepatitis , which is an inflammation of the liver that, if it persists, can eventually progress to cirrhosis and eventually cause liver cancer.

-- Unhealthy lifestyles are the biggest reasons for liver dysfunction, and very common.
-They are associated with alcoholic liver disease or non-alcoholic fatty liver disease, both direct consequences of alcohol abuse, the former, or a poor diet, the latter.
-And it is that, as we have already explained in several posts, health is closely linked to what you eat.
+- Unhealthy lifestyles are the biggest and very common reasons for liver dysfunction.
+They are associated with alcoholic liver disease or nonalcoholic fatty liver disease, both direct consequences of alcohol abuse, the first, or poor diet, the second.
+And, as we have already explained in several posts, health is closely linked to what you eat.

 Alcoholic liver disease or alcoholic liver disease:

-It refers to a group of liver diseases derived from the EXCESSIVE INTAKE OF ALCOHOL.
-To develop it influences the amount and time during which alcoholic beverages are consumed.
+It refers to a group of liver diseases derived from EXCESSIVE ALCOHOL INTAKE.
+To develop it, the amount and time during which alcoholic beverages are consumed influences.
 Excessive consumption can lead to three types of liver damage:

 Nonalcoholic fatty liver disease:

-It is characterized by the excessive accumulation of fat in liver cells in people who consume little or no alcohol.
+It is characterized by excessive fat accumulation in liver cells in people who consume little or no alcohol.
 It is estimated that it affects 1 in 4 people and the numbers are increasing.
-In some patients, the disease progresses to a more aggressive form called steatohepatitis, which can lead to cirrhosis and liver failure and has been associated with people with:
+In some patients, the disease progresses to a more aggressive form called steatohepatitis, which can lead to cirrhosis and liver failure and has been associated with people who present:

 Likewise, nonalcoholic fatty liver disease has been associated with genetic variants that increase the susceptibility of developing it.

-People with one or more of these conditions should pay more attention to their diet to reduce, with lifestyle changes, the risk of developing the disease.
+People who have one or more of these conditions should pay more attention to their diet to reduce, with lifestyle changes, the risk of developing the disease.

-To identify a liver problem, you should see your doctor who will request a blood test and perform a physical evaluation.
-If the liver is soft and soft, it means that it is fine.
+To identify a liver problem, you must go to your doctor who will order a blood test and perform a physical evaluation.
+If the liver is soft and soft, it means it is fine.
 If it is hard and swollen, there is a problem.

-If your doctor suspects something wrong, he or she may perform an ultrasound and other tests that will help them make a more accurate and specific diagnosis.
-After that, he will make the recommendations he deems necessary to take care of the liver.
+If your doctor suspects something wrong, he or she may perform an ultrasound and other tests that will help him or her make a more accurate and specific diagnosis.
+After that, he will make the recommendations he considers necessary to take care of your liver.

 What warning symptoms indicate that it is necessary to take care of the liver?